apresdev/apres-terraform/modules/aws/vpc/README.md

 VPC Flow Logs are enabled, writing to CloudWatch Logs.

-The module also creates a simple CloudWatch dashboard to monitor the NAT instances.
+The module also creates a simple CloudWatch dashboard to monitor the NAT instances, URL provided as an output.

 CIDR ranges are purposely not set, accepting the defaults could be difficult to undo later.